SmartBear/readyapi4j/modules/core/README.md

 );
 ```
 The example above uses XPath to extract the `id` property of the first item in the response to the `petId` path
-parameter in the following request - using the `fromPreviousResponse` and `toNextRequest` convenience methods in the
+parameter in the following request, using the `fromPreviousResponse` and `toNextRequest` convenience methods in the
 [PropertyTransferBuilder](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/teststeps/propertytransfer/PropertyTransferBuilder.html) class.

 ## Delay